Success Dome Project

 Major thrust faults and sub-parallel shear zones highlighted in the regional magnetic and gravity data, combined with additional detailed geophysics data from previous explorers, brought this available area to Castle’s attention.

-Dominant lithologies in the area applied for comprise Duck Creek Dolomite in the north and Ashburton Group sediments to the south (Fig 2).
+Dominant lithologies in the licence area comprise Duck Creek Dolomite in the north and Ashburton Group sediments to the south (Fig 2).

 Two particular areas of interest have been identified.
 Target 1 is at the intersection of the regionally dominant Cheela Thrust Fault and a subsidiary shear zone.
 Target 2 is an area of deformation and offset of Ashburton Formation sedimentary rocks.